Categories

-The idea of a “master slide” is a basic one that MS PowerPoint 2010 shares with other presentation applications like Adobe Captivate 5.
+The idea of a PowerPoint Master Slide is a basic one that MS PowerPoint shares with other presentation applications like Adobe Captivate.

 A master slide is a template that displays certain fixed elements on every individual slide.
-When changes are needed in those fixed elements, all you need to change is that one master slide instead of every individual slide in the presentation.
+When you need changes in those fixed elements, all you need to change is that one master slide instead of every individual slide in the presentation.
 It’s a definite time and energy saver.

 You can have more than one master slide in a MS PowerPoint 2010 project but each individual slide can be assigned only one master slide.